 We hope people will feel welcome and included to participate in our events, regardless of their gender, ability, age, ethnicity, size, class, religion, culture and sexuality, and any form of discriminatory language or behaviour is unacceptable.
 Any individual at Toynbee Studios is asked to be aware of their language and behaviour, and to think about how it might affect others.
 We will encourage people running activities or based here to help us make the building feel a safer space by behaving with kindness and respect towards others.

 We have a zero-tolerance approach towards any kind of aggressive or invasive behaviour; this includes any form of physical or verbal abuse.
 If we are informed or feel that someone has overstepped these boundaries, we will challenge this and they may be asked to leave.

-We actively welcome disabled visitors but know that we can always improve accessibility, so let us know if something in the building or other people’s behaviour makes Toynbee Studios less accessible.
+We actively welcome disabled visitors and know that we can always improve accessibility.
+Let us know if something in the building or other people’s behaviour makes Toynbee Studios less accessible.

 While at Toynbee Studios